Zee Entertainment in India soars after major investors called for dismissal of directors | ExBulletin

 Zee Entertainment in India soars after major investors called for dismissal of directors

-BENGALURU, Sept.
-14 (Reuters) – Shares of Indian firm Zee Entertainment Enterprises Ltd (ZEE.NS) jumped 40% on Tuesday, achieving a record daily gain after major shareholders called for a management reshuffle, including including the removal of its CEO from the board of directors.
+BENGALURU (Reuters) – Shares of Indias Zee Entertainment Enterprises Ltd climbed 40% on Tuesday in a record daily gain after major shareholders called for a management reshuffle, including the removal of its chief executive from the board of directors. ‘administration.

-Shareholders Invesco Developing Markets Fund and OFI Global China Fund, which together hold a 17.88% stake in Zee, in a letter requesting the dismissal of CEO Punit Goenka and two other directors, Zee said late Monday.
+Shareholders Invesco Developing Markets Fund and OFI Global China Fund, who together hold a 17.88% stake in Zee, in a letter requesting the dismissal of CEO Punit Goenka and two other directors, Zee said Monday evening. here.

 Investors also requested the appointment of several independent directors at the media and entertainment company.